 All the info is in one place

 Similarly, with a community, every piece of information is in one, easily accessible place, both for the members and for the staff liaison.
 Instead of searching email or files for a document or for a member’s credentials or phone number, the staff liaison only needs to turn to the community.
 Again, this simplifies their job, making management easier, overall.

 This also makes it easier for new committee members to get up to speed on the work that has been done before they came on board.
 By glancing through discussion posts and library documents, they can get a good idea of committee conversation and resolutions from the past year in a matter of minutes.

 Make sure the staff liaison is comfortable and trained in community

 Now that you have convinced your staff liaison that an online community is an incredibly valuable tool, you need to prepare them for the job.

 Your staff liaison needs to have the tools and training to succeed.
-Although community is a natural human tendency, it’s unfair to expect everyone to be a natural leader or online community manager.
+Although is a natural human tendency, it’s unfair to expect everyone to be a natural leader or online community manager.